Alaska mammals.

 Washington DC: Georgetown University Press, 2013.
 Octavo, paperback, maps.
 Colliding environmental and development interests have shaped national policy reforms supporting both oil development and environmental protection in Alaska.
 This book examines three significant national policy reform efforts that came out of these conflicts: the development of the Trans-Alaska pipeline, the.....
 More

-Fairbanks: University of Alaska, Press, 2009.
-Quarto, paperback, black and white photographs, line drawings, maps.
+Anchorage: University of Alaska, Press, 2009.
+Quarto, paperback, black and white photographs, text illustrations, maps.
 From the Polar bear and the Gray wolf to the Walrus and the River otter, there are 116 species of mammals in Alaska.
 This book serves as a comprehensive guide the mammals that occur or.....
 More

-Northampton: Interlink Publishing, 2007.
+New York: Interlink Publishing, 2007.
 Octavo, colour photographs and illustrations, softcover.
 Alaska has both vast wilderness tracts and a modern transportation system, making ecotravelling in the state easy as well as exciting.
-From the broad expanses of tundra in the Arctic National Wildlife Refuge and the rich seabird colonies of the.....
+From the broad expanses of tundra in the Arctic National Wildlife Refuge and the rich seabird colonies of.....
 More

 Anchorage: University of Alaska, (2008. reprint).
 Octavo, paperback, black and white photographs.
 Sherwood charts the history of the environmental and political conflict in Alaska, examining the creation of the Alaska Game Commission in the early 1930s.
 More